Northumberland Guided Walking Holiday

 Hills & moorland

+Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
-There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
-Challenger holidays require a high level of fitness and stamina.
+There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
+Our challenger holidays require a high level of fitness and stamina.

 Discover England’s last frontier, home to castles, never-ending seascapes and tales of border battles.
 Our Guided Walking holidays in Northumberland will introduce you to the hidden gems of this unspoilt county, including sweeping sandy beaches and the remote wild beauty of the Cheviot and Simonside Hills.

-Nether Grange has 35 bedrooms, a number of which enjoy views across the golf links to the sea.
+Nether Grange has 35 bedrooms, a number of which enjoy views across the links golf course to the sea.

-All our Country Houses have a well-stocked bar serving local beers, wine and spirits.
+|All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
+All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 Due to the age and the layout of the house, Nether Grange is not recommended for wheelchair users or guests with restricted mobility.